FrostFlow13/denovo_assembly_pipeline/README.md

 # DeNoAsPi (_De Novo_ Assembly Pipeline)

 Hello!
-This is Dr. Andrew Woodruff, and this repository is an attempt to turn the code/processes I used for generation of de novo assemblies using deep long- and short-read sequencing for a heterozygous, diploid organism (https://github.com/FrostFlow13/1376-denovo-assembly) into a proper scalable, semi-automated pipeline (with some intentionally manual steps).
+I am Dr. Andrew Woodruff, and this repository is an attempt to turn the code/processes I used for generation of _de novo_ assemblies using deep long- and short-read sequencing for a heterozygous, diploid organism (https://github.com/FrostFlow13/1376-denovo-assembly) into a proper scalable, semi-automated pipeline (with some intentionally manual steps).
+This pipeline is designed specifically for _Candida albicans_, but should be able to be modified to work for other organisms as well.
+If I ever get the time, I may make a branch that is more organism agnostic (especially after I get more Nextflow experience under my belt).

 ## Setup Guide